intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/repository-data-providers/db.md

 After creating the data source, you will create a new connector that uses the data source.

-### Add Connector
+## Add connector

 - Navigate to `System` > `Connectors`:

     ![Navigate to the Connectors section of Configuration Console](db/images/image12.png)

 - Click `New`
-- Enter an Id for the connector
-- Select `Database` for the type:
+- Enter an Id for the connector and select `Database` for the type:

     ![Create DB connector](db/images/image13.png)

 - Click `Next`
-- Select the data source that was created for the database
-- Select a result limit and operators set:
+- Select the data source that was created for the database, a result limit and operators set:

     ![Define parameters for DB connector](db/images/image14.png)